EB-2 vs EB-3: The Right Option for You

 Education and Experience

-One of the main differences between the EB2 and EB3 visa has to do with the education and experience required to qualify under each cateogry.
-As previously mentioned, the EB2 visa is the second-preference employment visa and the EB3 visa is the third-preference employment visa.
+One of the main differences between the EB2 and EB3 visa has to do with the education and experience required to qualify under each category.
+As previously mentioned, the EB2 visa is the second-preference employment visa, and the EB3 visa is the third-preference employment visa.
 This means that the requirements for the EB2 visa are more strict.
-The EB2 visa category holders must hold advanced degrees, have exceptional ability, or benefit the national interest of the United States.
-These standards must be shown through past work experience, significant awards, or other evidence.
+The minimum requirements for EB2 include an advanced degree (master’s or higher, or bachelor’s plus five years of progressive experience), exceptional ability demonstrated through industry awards or other evidence, or work in the U.S. national interest.
 These are relatively high bars to meet.

 On the other hand, the EB3 visa has less strict requirements.
 People who are professionals, skilled workers, and unskilled workers are eligible for this visa.
 As mentioned above, professionals are people with bachelor’s degrees or higher (or the foreign equivalent).
 Skilled workers are people with 2 or more years of relevant work experience.
 Unskilled workers are people with less than 2 years of relevant work experience.

-Many more people are eligible within the EB3 visa category.
+Many more people are eligible within the EB3 visa category, making it more accessible but potentially slower due to higher demand.
 My team and I can help you determine if the EB2 or EB3 visa is more appropriate for you.

 4. Application Process